ucrkarthik/finatraOnSpark/README.md

 # finatraOnSpark
-finatraOnSpark does word count in Spark and Word Cloud in the UI
+finatraOnSpark runs finatra on Apache Spark.
+Its a play on the word-count example.
+Where it does a word count on a file and displays the results in a D3 word-cloud.

 #Set Env Variable